David M. Last

 ERGOMAS Military and Police Relations Working Group

-I have been involved in this working group since it was founded in 2009, and currently co-chair it with Marina Caparini of SIPRI.
+I have been involved in this working group since it was founded in 2009, and currently co-chair it with Marina Caparini of the United Nations University.
 The ERGOMAS web site can be found here.
 Military, paramilitary, and police forces can be conceived as a continuum for the management of violence, with culturally specific rules and legal frameworks.
 Bringing military forces under rule of law in international peace support operations makes them more like a constabulary force.
 Conversely, the militarization of police using targeting to deal with domestic enemies can escalate violence.
 I am studying mixed military and police roles in international political economy.
 What do security professionals need to understand about political economy in order to execute their roles effectively given the changing nature of the state and its competitors - corporations and organized crime?

 This is a privately hosted personal website.
 RMC, DND, and Government of Canada are not responsible for its content.
-Last updated July 2020.
+Last updated June 2023.

 David Last, CD, PhD